Email Marketer’s Guide: What You Need to Know about Outlook

 Sender Reputation Data

-Outlook.com relies heavily on their Sender Reputation Data (SRD) network when filtering inbound email.
+Outlook.com relies heavily on its Sender Reputation Data (SRD) network when filtering inbound emails.

-The SRD program is referred as the Microsoft Spam Fighters program.
-It helps get a better picture of a sender’s reputation by using feedback from trusted voters and improve the filtering system that classifies emails as good and spam based on content and sender reputation.
+The SRD program is referred to as the Microsoft Spam Fighters program.
+It helps get a better picture of a sender’s reputation by using feedback from trusted voters and improves the filtering system that classifies emails as good and spam based on content and sender reputation.

 Active Outlook.com users from over 200 countries are randomly selected as participants of the SRD program.

 To get user feedback, Microsoft resends copies of messages that SRD participants received in the past 24 hours.
 The message comes from Microsoft Spam Fighters and asks the user to vote whether the email is junk or not junk.